goldboy225/ChatGPT-for-Research/README.md

 ## Awesome APP based on ChatGPT
 - [AIspiration](https://ainspiration.netlify.app/) You can write a whole book with all the items need for a book, including the cover, figure, and text.

+## AI for Data Pre-processing
+- [Pandas AI](https://github.com/gventuri/pandas-ai) a Python library that enhances Pandas with generative AI capabilities.
+It is intended to complement, not replace, the popular data analysis and manipulation tool.
+Using pandasai, users are able to summarise pandas dataframes data by interacting like Human.

 ## Talk with ChatGPT on Paper Writing
 - [How to handle the feedback of reviewer: a case for example on feature selection to IoT security](https://github.com/goldboy225/ChatGPT-for-Research/blob/main/Talk%20with%20ChatGPT%20on%20Paper%20Writing.md)  |2023-03-24|